ramp-eu/Process_Optimization/README.md

 ## Usage

-1. `docker pull`
-2. `docker run -p 6543:6543 process_optimization`
+0. Contact TDS and RAMP for granting access to private docker repo in RAMP (docker.ramp.eu)
+1. Clone or copy folder `docker` to your local environment
+2. Login to docker.ramp.eu through docker CLI
+3. Modify `docker-compose.yml' to mount local folder for AI model storage after training
+4. Exec `docker-compose up -d`

-3. The API service will be then accessible via `http://localhost:6543/api/v1.0/`
+The API docs will be then accessible via `http://localhost:6543/api/v1.0/`.
+An example of API can also be replicated using exported postman file `docker/ramp-TDS.postman_collection.json`.

 ```text
 Definition of the API interface:

 Information about the API can be found in the [API documentation](http://localhost:6543/api/v1.0/) of the running docker container; or `src/openapi.yaml`
 ```

-## Testing

-Testing the pipeline can be done whe the following requirements are prepared:

--   through training and inference API endpoints exposed through docker containers
--   training and inference resources are configured
--   training data
--   testing data

 ## Feedback